Course Outline

 Goal:

 This task is a collection of clinical knowledge reviews of different core competencies you need in Paramedicine.
-You will demonstrate safe application of basic life support skills and systematic approach to patient assessment and management of patients with common health emergencies.
-The collection will be made up of five clinical knowledge quiz assessments.
+You will demonstrate understanding of the assessment and management of patients with common health emergencies.
+The task will consist of five clinical knowledge quiz assessments.

 Product: Quiz/zes